-Cesspools need to be serviced to ensure they have a lengthy proper life.
-The most common guidelines is to service your cesspool and have it pumped every 3-5 years.
+Cesspools, like septic tanks, need to be serviced to ensure they have a lengthy proper life.
+The most common guidelines are to service your cesspool and have it pumped every 3-5 years.
 That’s a pretty big window but it boils down to usage.
 A single person isn’t going to use anywhere near the same amount of water or produce the same amount of waste compared to a family of 4 with two teenagers.

 So there is no hard and fast rule about how often your cesspool should be serviced.
 That said if you are experiencing any of the following it may be time to give you local cesspool and septic company a call.

 Use the map below to locate a cesspool technician to service your cesspool.